How to Answer Conflict Interview Questions (With Examples)

 Take the time to practice telling your story.
 This is especially important when telling a story about conflict.

-Conflicts often lead to arguments, problems, and damaged/broken professional relationships.
+Conflicts often lead to arguments, problems, and damaged or broken professional relationships.
 You want to feel confident discussing the sensitive details in a way that gets your points across.